Dorothy Quincy Homestead

 Also available for viewing during tours is a restored chariot owned by John Hancock.
 Built in England in 1777 and captured by Americans at sea, the chariot was later presented to Hancock, who used it as his vehicle.
 In the 19th century, the wheels were removed from the chariot, and it was converted into a horse-drawn sleigh.

-In 1904 The National Society of The Colonial Dames in the Commonwealth of Massachusetts purchased the Dorothy Quincy Homestead, and then entered into a long-term cooperative relationship with the Commonwealth whereby the Department of Conservation and Recreation would own the property and would be responsible for maintaining the exterior of the house and grounds.
+In 1904, the NSCDA-MA purchased the Dorothy Quincy Homestead, and then entered into a long-term cooperative relationship with the Commonwealth whereby the Department of Conservation and Recreation would own the property and would be responsible for maintaining the exterior of the house and grounds.
 The Dames agreed to furnish and maintain the interior of the house and to interpret its important history for visitors.
 This relationship continues today.

 The Dorothy Quincy Homestead is listed on the National Register of Historic Places.